LuisDeAnda17/concept_backend/design/concepts/API/apiImplementation.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/BrontoBoard/changeOH

-**Description:** Modifies the office hours to the new date and duration.
+**Description:** Modifies the time and duration of an existing Office Hours record.

 **Requirements:**
-- User is the owner of the BrontoBoard.
+- User is the owner of the BrontoBoard associated with the office hours.
+- The office hour record is valid.
+- `newDate` is a future date.
-- A valid office hour record, a future newDate and non-negative newduration.
+- `newduration` is a non-negative number.

 **Effects:**
 - Modifies the office hours to the new date and duration.